xpqz/dyalog-docs/language-reference-guide/docs/system-functions/shell.md

 -a----        26-11-2024     14:11             12 test.apls
 ```

-### Direct execution
+### Direct Execution
 When the right argument is a vector of character vectors, or an enclosed character vector, the first element of the array is treated as a program name, and the rest as individual arguments.
 The program is executed directly, without invoking the system's shell first.
 The program name can either be an absolute path, a relative path, or the name of an executable in the current search path (operating-system specific).
-When the program is specified as a relative path, the name is resolved relative to the working directory, which can be set with the `WorkingDir` option.
+When the program is specified as a relative path, the name is resolved relative to the working directory, which can be set with the [`WorkingDir`](#WorkingDir) option.

-## Return value
+## Return Value
-The result is a 5 element nested vector:
+The result is a five element nested vector:
 ```apl
 (StreamData StreamIds ExitCode ExitReason Pid)←R
 ```